segmentio/segment-docs/src/connections/destinations/catalog/quanticmind/index.md

   1. From the Segment web app, click **Catalog**.
   2. Search for "QuanticMind" in the Catalog, select it, and choose which of your sources to connect the destination to.
-  3. Drop in your `ClientID`, and `Domain` if provided, from QuanticMind account manager.
+  3. In the destination settings, enter your `ClientID`, and `Domain` if provided, from QuanticMind account manager.
   4. Under `Events` you can then map any necessary 'track' event/s to QuanticMind numbered event/s.
 Note that unless mapped in the settings, no 'track' calls will be sent to QuanticMind.